The Fabulous Eric Newman Collection, Part 4: Proof 1818 Quarter

 Many reverse dentils and the arrows are relatively squared, too, some to a very substantial extent.
 For many (not all) types of coins, the dentils are often a defining characteristic of a Proof.
 A second strike sort of gives these extra dimensions.

-This 1818 quarter is not an obvious Proof.
-It fulfills minimum criteria to be a Proof.
+This 1818 quarter definitely fulfills minimum criteria to be a Proof.
 It is not the most convincing pre-1830 Proof silver coin that I have ever seen, though it has more powerful Proof characteristics than some other true, pre-1840 Proofs.

 Over the last six years, I have analyzed, at length, differences between Proofs, business strikes and Specimen Strikings.
 I hope that more people will read my analytical works on 1841 Quarter Eagles, a Specimen 1839-O dime, the Garrett 1829 Half Eagle, a Proof 1907-D Double Eagle, the Turtle Rock Collection of dimes, the unique Proof 1855-S quarter, the only known Proof 1839 Quarter, and, of course, the incredible Carter 1794 dollar!